richbl/go-ble-sync-cycle/README.md

 ### Software Components

-- The open source, cross-platform [mpv media player](https://mpv.io/), installed and operational
+- The open source, cross-platform [mpv media player](https://mpv.io/), installed (e.g., `sudo apt-get install mpv`) and operational
+- The `libmpv2` library, installed (e.g., `sudo apt-get install libmpv2`)
+- In order to compile the executable for this project, an operational [Go language](https://go.dev/) environment is required (this release was developed using Go 1.23.2).
+Once the **BLE Sync Cycle** application is compiled into an executable, it can be run without the dependencies on the Go language environment
 - A local video file for playback using mpv, preferably a first-person view cycling video.
 Check out [YouTube with this query: "first person cycling"](https://www.youtube.com/results?search_query=first+person+cycling) for some ideas

-- This application.
-While **BLE Sync Cycle** has been written and tested using Ubuntu 24.04 (LTS) on an Intel processor (amd64), it should work across any recent Unix-like platform and architecture
+While **BLE Sync Cycle** has been written and tested using Ubuntu 24.04 (LTS) on an Intel processor (amd64), it should work across any recent comparable Unix-like platform and architecture.
-    - In order to compile the executable for this project, an operational [Go language](https://go.dev/) environment is required (this release was developed using Go 1.23.2)

 ## Installation